Pilgrim's Rest (TV series)

-Pilgrim's Rest was a short lived British sitcom which aired for just one series of 6 episodes on BBC1 from 31 July – 4 September 1997.
+Pilgrim's Rest is a short-lived British sitcom which aired for just one series of 6 episodes on BBC1 from 31 July – 4 September 1997.

 Gary Olsen of 2point4 Children fame starred as Bob Payne.
-Recently divorced he sets up a roadside cafe named Pilgrim's Rest with his sister Tilly played by Gwen Taylor who is also divorced from Duncan played by John Duttine.
+Recently divorced, he sets up a roadside café named Pilgrim's Rest with his sister Tilly played by Gwen Taylor who is also divorced from Duncan played by John Duttine.
 The series follows Bob and Tilly along with their staff and several customers.

 The series received average ratings and was cancelled after one series.

 It was produced by Tiger Aspect.

 Episodes

 Each episode lasted for 30 minutes.